Huntingdon Valley, Pennsylvania

-Huntingdon Valley is a village, as well as a suburban mailing address located in Lower Moreland Township, Upper Moreland Township and Abington Township all in Montgomery County, and in small sections of Upper Southampton Township and Lower Southampton Township in Bucks County, Pennsylvania, United States, bordering the Fox Chase section of Philadelphia County.
+Huntingdon Valley is a village, as well as a suburban mailing address located in Lower Moreland Township, Upper Moreland Township and Abington Township all in Montgomery County, and in small sections of Upper Southampton Township and Lower Southampton Township in Bucks County, Pennsylvania, United States, bordering the Fox Chase, Bustleton, and Somerton sections of Philadelphia.

 History

-The village of Huntingdon Valley is located along Huntingdon Pike (Pennsylvania Route 232).
+Huntingdon Valley was originally formed from the land given by John Boutcher to his son upon his death.The village of Huntingdon Valley is located along Huntingdon Pike (Pennsylvania Route 232).
 The Lady Washington Inn was added to the National Register of Historic Places in 1982.
 The inn is believed to have held first lady, Martha Washington while George Washington was at Valley Forge.
 The region saw early settlements and mills along the Pennypack Creek.
 The Fetter's Mill Village Historic District is located in the valley through which the Pennypack Creek flows.
 The area surrounding the original village was very rural up until the latter half of the 20th century.

 Living standards

 Originally referred to as Goosetown, Huntingdon Valley boasts some of the highest standards of living in the Greater Philadelphia area with 90% of the Township being single-dwelling homes and having one of the highest per capita incomes in Montgomery County, Pennsylvania.

 Huntingdon Valley (ZIP 19006), Pennsylvania, sales tax rate is 6.00%.
-Income tax is 4.07%.
+Income tax is 3.07%.
 The income per capita is $45,125, which includes all adults and children.
 The median household income is $94,961.